ailinzi/xianlinzi/Pooling-FAQ.md

 Yes.
 Anyone who wants to join a pool will need to create new K32 or above portable plots.
 This new plot format allows you to switch between pools and self-pooling with a cooldown of ~30 minutes (100 blocks) between each switch.
 Each switch between pools will require a transaction with a smart contract on the blockchain.
 Our recommendation is to slowly replace your existing plots with portable plots one by one, so you still have a chance to win XCH while you convert to all portable plots.

 ## When can I start creating portable plots?
 Support for portable plots will be released sometime in June on testnet.
-If you are OK with potential bugs found in testing that may require to replot, you are free to try it.
+If you are OK with high chance bugs found in testing that may require to replot, you are free to try it.
 Otherwise we recommend you wait for mainnet launch.

 ## Will I need pay XCH to switch pools?
 Yes.
 It will require 1 mojo (1 trillionth of a XCH) to switch pools.
 The mojo is used to make a transaction with a smart contract on the blockchain.
 For those who don't have any XCH, you can get 100 mojos from Chia's official faucet: https://faucet.chia.net/